Spew3D/Spew3D-Web/docs/Markdown.md

 >     like the list item, it doesn't look like
 >     it's part of it.

+This diverges from `Markdown.pl`'s "lazy" rule, but allows for more control and is more visually intuitive.

-To automatically convert a possibly ambiguous markdown text where CommonMark's interpretation would differ into a more safe variant, [use `spew3dweb_markdown_Clean` like in the basic example](#basic-usage).
+To automatically convert a possibly ambiguous markdown text where other parser's interpretation would differ into a more safe variant, [use `spew3dweb_markdown_Clean` like in the basic example](#basic-usage).